Posted on July 26 2017

 In this article, I’m going to cover one of the most common questions we get and see online: How to Wrap a Wrist.

 Anyway, The wrist contains several large and small bones and tendons.
 If you sprain your wrist, it’s advisable to wrap it as soon as possible; this stabilizes the joint and facilitates recovery.
-Wrapping is also effective against carpal tunnel syndrome, inflammation and other hand related injuries.
+Wrapping is also one of the more effective remedies for carpal tunnel pain, as well as inflammation and other hand related injuries.

 How to Wrap Your Wrist: